 - Always use proper venting procedures (gas cap and/or rollover emissions valves) to prevent over pressurization of the tank.

-- Never connect a hot wire with 12 volts directly to the sending unit.
-This will burn up the sending unit resistor.
+- Never connect a hot wire with 12 volts directly to the sending unit, as this will burn up the sending unit resistor.

-- Never apply more than 3 psi to any Transfer Flow fuel tank.
+- Never apply more than 3 psi to any Transfer Flow tank.

-- Do not install fillnecks within 3 feet of any heat source or open flame.
+- Do not install filler necks within 3 ft. of any heat source or open flame.

-- Do not install fuel lines within 3 inches of an exhaust system.
+- Do not install fuel lines within 3 in. of an exhaust system.

-- Transfer Flow fuel tanks are not to be used in conjunction with a fuel tank manufactured by another aftermarket fuel tank manufacturer.
-Our auxiliary tanks will only operate with OEM and Transfer Flow fuel tanks.
+- Transfer Flow fuel tanks are never to be used in conjunction with fuel tanks made by other tank manufacturers.